Fabio Capello: England

 Capello was formally appointed as manager of the England national team on 14 December 2007.
 He began his day-to-day role on 7 January 2008 on a four-and-a-half-year deal.
 His annual pay was claimed to be £6 million.
 After being confirmed for the job, he announced it would be his last in football.
 Capello announced on the day of his unveiling that it was a dream come true to manage the England national team and that he hoped to learn the English language in the following month prior to his first official meeting with the players.

-Capello was welcomed by many English fans and the press who hailed his appointment as a triumph, citing in particular his impressive trophy haul and his reputation as a disciplinarian in contrast to the excessive leniency perceived to have existed under his two predecessors.
-In Italy, news of his appointment was greeted with a sense of pride that one of their countrymen had been selected to coach an elite European national team.
-His arrival also generated some criticism, notably from then FIFA President Sepp Blatter, who said, "I would say it is a little surprising that the motherland of football has ignored a sacrosanct law or belief that the national team manager should be from the same country as the players."
+Capello was welcomed by many English fans and the press who hailed his appointment as a triumph, citing in particular his impressive trophy haul and his reputation as a disciplinarian in contrast to the excessive leniency perceived to have existed under his two predecessors, Sven-Göran Eriksson and Steve McClaren.
+His arrival generated some criticism, notably from then FIFA President Sepp Blatter, who said, "I would say it is a little surprising that the motherland of football has ignored a sacrosanct law or belief that the national team manager should be from the same country as the players."

 England's first match with Capello as manager was at Wembley Stadium against Switzerland on 6 February 2008.
 On 31 January 2008, it was confirmed that a number of senior players including Sol Campbell and David Beckham had not been selected for Capello's debut squad.
 Goalkeeper Paul Robinson was also dropped after recent erratic form.
 Debut call-ups were handed to two players: Curtis Davies and Gabriel Agbonlahor, both of Aston Villa.
 Jermaine Jenas and Shaun Wright-Phillips scored in England's 2–1 win at Wembley.
 England lost their second match under Capello, an international friendly against France.
 England lost the game 1–0 after a Franck Ribéry penalty.

 Capello's third game in charge was against the United States on 28 May 2008.
 England won the game 2–0 thanks to goals from John Terry and Steven Gerrard.
 On 1 June 2008, England beat Trinidad and Tobago 3–0.
 Capello had been rotating the captaincy around several senior players during his first few matches in charge.
-On 19 August 2008, he announced that John Terry would be named the permanent captain.
+On 19 August 2008, he announced that Terry would be named the permanent captain.
 On 20 August 2008, England drew 2–2 with the Czech Republic after goals from Wes Brown and Joe Cole.